Probir-CSE/Retrofit2Example/README.md

         /**
-         * 서비스객체의 이름으로 Retrofit 객체 생성 및 반환
-         *
+         * Create and return a Retrofit object with the name of a service object *
          * ex) retrofit.create(SignService.class);
          */